lmoffereins/bp-xprofile-relationship-field/readme.txt

 This plugin is inspired by the Relationship type connector in Pods.

-This plugin requires BP 2.1 to be functional!
+This plugin requires BP 2.7 to be functional!

 == Installation ==

-1. Place the 'bp-xprofile-for-user-groups' folder in your '/wp-content/plugins/' directory.
-2. Activate BP XProfile Relationship Field.
-3. Visit the Profile Fields screen of Buddypress.
-4. Create a new profile field with the Relationship type.
+If you download BP XProfile Relationship Field manually, make sure it is uploaded to "/wp-content/plugins/bp-xprofile-relationship-field/".

+Activate BP XProfile Relationship Field in the "Plugins" admin panel using the "Activate" link.
+If you're using WordPress Multisite, you can choose to activate BP XProfile Relationship Field network wide for full integration with all of your sites.

 == Changelog ==

+= 1.1.0 =
+* Plugin now requires BP 2.7

 = 1.0.3 =
 * Added filtering of bp_get_member_field_data() and bp_get_profile_field_data()